alecarnevale/diplomatico/README.md

 - [Red PR - nested classes](https://github.com/alecarnevale/diplomatico/pull/42) that is failing because a change has been introduce for a class that is nested in a field of an entity and so the versioned report is outdated;
 - [Green PR - nested classes](https://github.com/alecarnevale/diplomatico/pull/43) that is ready to be merged because after changing a class that is nested in a field of an entity it also updated the versioned report;
 - [Red PR - contributing classes](https://github.com/alecarnevale/diplomatico/pull/44) that is failing because a change has been introduce for a class contributing to a database and so the versioned report is outdated;
-- [Green PR - nested classes](https://github.com/alecarnevale/diplomatico/pull/45) that is ready to be merged because after changing a class contributing to a database it also updated the versioned report.
+- [Green PR - nested classes](https://github.com/alecarnevale/diplomatico/pull/45) that is ready to be merged because after changing a class contributing to a database it also updated the versioned report;
+- [Red PR - contributing classes with contributes property](https://github.com/alecarnevale/diplomatico/pull/59) that is failing because a change has been introduce for a class contributing to a database, through `HashingRoomDBVersion.contributes`, and so the versioned report is outdated;
+- [Green PR - nested classes with contributes property](https://github.com/alecarnevale/diplomatico/pull/60) that is ready to be merged because after changing a class contributing to a database, through `HashingRoomDBVersion.contributes`, it also updated the versioned report.

 ## 🛠️ Installation